JamesIde/get-tracked/client/src/README.md

-Bootstrapped with create-react-app.
+Bootstrapped with create-react-app and the redux template.
 Refer to the project root README for information.